catastrophic injury

 What Our Catastrophic Injury Lawyers Can Do For You

 Negligence often leads to injuries that are permanent and catastrophic.
 At a minimum, many injuries will change your life forever.
-The personal injury lawyers at Cowan & Hilgeman have helped hundreds of injured clients obtain the compensation they need and deserve as a result of catastrophic and life-altering injuries.
+At Cowan & Hilgeman, we have helped hundreds of injured clients obtain the compensation they need and deserve as a result of catastrophic and life-altering injuries.

 A catastrophic injury can include brain injuries, head injuries, spinal cord injuries, burn injuries, scarring and disfigurement injuries, loss of limb injuries, loss of sight or smell injuries and severe fracture injuries.
-The personal injury and catastrophic injury lawyers at Cowan & Hilgeman are proud to offer free case evaluations and only get paid an attorney fee if we win your case and recover compensation.
-We are committed to aggressively pursing the benefits and compensation you deserve.
+Our Ohio catastrophic injury lawyers are proud to offer free case evaluations and only get paid an attorney fee if we win your case and recover compensation.
+We are committed to aggressively pursuing the benefits and compensation you deserve.

 The U.S. Department of Health and Human Services Centers for Disease Control and Prevention estimates that nearly 1.7 million people sustain a traumatic brain injury each year.
 Unfortunately, 52,000 of these individuals die from their injuries and more than 275,000 are hospitalized.
 The last reported figures estimate that medical costs and indirect costs of brain injuries, such as lost productivity, total nearly $60 billion.
 Brain and head injuries can also be accompanied by the loss of smell, sight, hearing, taste, speech and commonly result in dizziness, nausea or vomiting, fatigue or drowsiness, sensitivity to noise and light, headaches, difficulty sleeping, sleeping more than usual and loss of balance.